 My dog seems to want to hide in strange places.
 Is this normal?

-Once your pet has finished whelping, try gently moving her and new family to your chosen place.
+Once your pet has finished whelping, try gently moving her and her new family to your chosen place.
 If your pet insists on being near you with her puppies, allow her.
-A whelping or "nesting" box in a quiet corner of the living room is preferable to an anxious mother constantly leaving her puppies.
+A whelping or nesting box in a quiet corner of the living room is preferable to an anxious mother constantly leaving her puppies.

 Some dogs like the owner to be with them the whole time they are in labor.
 Others prefer to have their puppies in seclusion.
-If your pet chooses to be left alone, try to avoid intruding any more than necessary.
+If your pet chooses to be left alone, try to avoid intruding more than necessary.

-1. Make sure you have plenty of clean newspapers and sheets or towels.
+Make sure you have plenty of clean newspapers and sheets or towels.

-2. Select the place where you would like her to have her puppies and put a suitable whelping box in that location The whelping box should be large enough for her to move around freely, with low sides so that she can see out and easily move in and out.
+Select where you would like her to have her puppies and put a suitable whelping box in that location.
+The whelping box should be large enough for her to move around freely, with low sides so that she can see out and easily move in and out.
 A large cardboard packing case with an open top and an opening cut out of the side is ideal for smaller dogs.
 Be sure to ask your veterinary healthcare team for more advice on making a whelping box for your pet.

-3. Line the bottom of the whelping box with plenty of newspaper.
+Line the bottom of the whelping box with plenty of newspaper.
 There will be a large amount of fluid at the time of whelping.
 If sufficient layers of newspaper and cloth are in place before whelping, you can remove soiled layers with minimum interruption to the mother and her newborn puppies.

 How will I know when my dog is going to start having puppies?

 Some females stop eating during the last day of pregnancy, although this is certainly not universal.
-In most cases, a drop in rectal temperature, to less than 100ºF (37.8ºC), occurs in the last 24 hours and signals impending labor.
+In most cases, a drop in rectal temperature to less than 100ºF (37.8ºC) occurs in the last 24 hours and signals impending labor.
 She will often go into a corner or a quiet room and start scratching or digging to make a bed.
 These signs may last up to 24 hours and are part of first-stage labor.

 How long will whelping take?